Noobify2012/Drippy-model/res/Readme.txt

 Design/Model Changes.
 It is important to document what changes that you have made from earlier designs.
 Why were those changes required?
 You can write these changes in terms of version if you wish.

-- the weapon and gear abstract classes and sub classes ended up being exercised with factory methods that made the production and packaging of those items easier and more user friendly because all the constructors and arguements were handled in private methods and handled in the background.
+- I had to change some fields in both the cave and dungeon classes in order to help out with some functionality.
+This includes adding a set field in the cave class in order to do help with Kruskal's algorithm.

+-In order to do the depth first search, I had to add a helper class called graph for doing most of the work.
+This code was found on geeks for geeks and adapted for my implementation.
+Citations are in line.

-- lots of private methods were added to handle all of the object passing and maintinence.
+- lots of private methods were added to handle all the object passing and maintenance.

 Assumptions.
 List what assumptions you made during program development and implementation.
 Be sure that these do not conflict with the requirements of the project.
-- Potions and all gear will remain in effect for the entire length of the battle and rematches.
-All gear will remain the same through out the battle and rematches until the program is finished and restarted.

-- a player will have the same weapon through out a battle and will only be able to draw a new weapon if there is a rematch.
+- For the first model version where the driver class runs everything the player will navigate the dungeon via determined paths.
+I executed this by using an index look up based on the caves along shared edges.

+- A player will always want to pick up all treasure and doesn't have a limit to how much treasure they can carry.

 Limitations.
 Limitations of your program if any.
-This should include any requirements that were not implemented or were not working correctly (including something that might work some of the time).
+This should include any requirements that were not implemented or were not working correctly (including something that might sometimes work).

 -While the program can run through the dungeon as either a breadth first(the shortest path from start point to end point) or depth first(start at node 0 and run through all the nodes), that has to